 Nuestros Pequeños Hermanos (NPH)

-In 1954, a boy was arrested for stealing from the poor box of a small church in Cuernavaca, Morelos, Mexico.
+In 1954, a young boy in Cuernavaca, Mexico was arrested for stealing from the poor box of a small church.
 The young priest in charge, Father William Wasson of the United States, was unwilling to press charges against this “thief.”
 Instead, he asked for custody of the boy.
 One week later, the judge sent him eight more homeless boys.
 By year’s end, 32 boys were in residence and Nuestros Pequeños Hermanos™ (NPH), Spanish for “Our Little Brothers and Sisters,” was born.

-Over 18.300 children have grown up in the NPH family, which now operates homes in eight additional countries: Honduras, Haiti, Nicaragua, Guatemala, El Salvador, the Dominican Republic, Peru and Bolivia.
-Today, over 3,300 children are being cared for in a loving, secure environment.
+Over 18,000 abandoned and neglected children have grown up in the NPH family, which now operates residential homes in eight additional countries; Honduras, Haiti, Nicaragua, Guatemala, El Salvador, the Dominican Republic, Peru and Bolivia.
+Today, over 3,300 children are being cared for in loving, secure environments at NPH locations worldwide.

 Nos Petits Frères et Sœurs (NPFS)

 NPH has been in Haiti for more than 27 years, addressing the social needs of the poorest of the poor, raising children in a loving environment and creating future leaders.
 Following the twin disasters of 2010, the earthquake and cholera outbreak, our programs launched into high gear serving over 1 million people.
 The NPH programs are vast and include multiple homes for children, healthcare campuses and various educational facilities in Port-au-Prince and Kenscoff, Haiti.